gvwilson/thirdbit/_posts/2012/2012-02-29-inbound-and-outbound-for-a-day.md

 date: 2012-02-29 18:39:12
 year: 2012
 ---
-My contribution to the #OpenInbox meme summarizing one day's worth of email&mdash;in my case, February 28, 2012.
+My contribution to the #OpenInbox meme summarizing one day's worth of email–in my case, February 28, 2012.
 There were 103 inbound (⇒), and 80 outbound (⇐).
 <table>
 <tbody>
 <tr>